goodloop/autoware_auto_mirror/src/perception/filters/ray_ground_classifier/design/ray-ground-classifier-design.md

 precision is no greater than 1 cm.

-If configuration parameters are semantically incorrect with respect to one another, then an error will be thrown during construction of the configuration class.
+If configuration parameters are semantically incorrect with respect to one another, this will be considered a contract violation and `std::terminate` will be invoked.

 # Security considerations